-Most modern guitar pedals have relatively high input impedances and low output impedance and will connect with other pedals, guitars and amplifiers just fine.
+Most modern guitar pedals have relatively high input impedance and low output impedance and will connect with other pedals, guitars and amplifiers just fine.
 However, if there happens to be a connection with unbridged impedance, the result could be a rather severe degradation of the guitar signal.

 As we’ll discuss shortly, a buffer pedal can help in this impedance bridging situation.

-Tone suck can also happens when too many pedals are engaged at once.
+Tone suck can also happen when too many pedals are engaged at once.
 The result of too much signal processing can lead to a muffled/garbled sound that lacks definition, clarity and high-end.
 This is, of course, subjective but worth mentioning.

 Ergonomics & Functionality

-When I write “ergonomics and functionality” I am referring to the actual usage of or “playing of” the pedals.
+When I write “ergonomics and functionality,” I am referring to the actual usage of or “playing of” the pedals.

 Having too many pedals, put simply, is just a hassle to control.

 Let’s say 5 unique pedals are required for a particular section of a song.
 There’s no way to hit all 5 pedals at once.
-Of course, clever routing (with the addition of a line-switching pedal or two) could make this simpler but will ultimately isolate the 5 pedals from the rest of the board.
+Of course, clever routing (with the addition of a line-switching pedal or two) could simplify this but will ultimately isolate the 5 pedals from the rest of the board.

 Pedals can be expensive.
 This may or may not be of concern to you.